 User integration.
 It cannot be guaranteed that users who own the permission for executing an activity are also authorized to read/write attributes processed by this activity.
 Thus, process authorization is only enabled at activity level (i.e., R17 is not fully met).
 Vertical authorization (i.e., assigning different permissions for the same activity depending on the state of the processed object instance) is not supported (i.e., R19 is not met).

 Monitoring.
-There exist sophisticated approaches for enabling the monitoring of imperative processes [BBR06, BRB05].
-However, due to the hidden information flows one cannot provide an aggregated view on processed object instances (i.e., R20 is not met).
+Due to hidden information flows one cannot provide an aggregated view on processed object instances (i.e., R20 is not met).

 Flow-based activation of activities (B)